- This commment is unpublished.· 04/09/2023@David Hello again,

 As soon as you made it through customs, you end up in the international arrivals area where in pre-Covid times you were greeted by masses of people wanting to pickup other passengers or all sorts of vendors who tried to get you into a special taxi, to sell you tours or anything else.
 For some people, a very disturbing and annoying experience, especially after a long flight and when visiting Peru for the first time.

-Today, with strict Covid measures in place, the international arrivals area isn't public anymore and everything is quiet and organized.
+Today, even after the strict Corona measures were canceled and the public is allowed back into the airport building, the international arrivals area is still sort of quiet and much better organized than before Covid.
 However, the former chaos inside the airport was just relocated to the area behind the exit doors in the parking lot.
 So, it's still highly recommended to plan ahead how you get from the airport to town.

 Be aware that Lima has no mass transportation system, and the airport is not connected to a metro or for visitors recommendable bus network.
 Except for the Metropolitano and the Tren Electrico, Lima’s metro which is very slowly in the process of being expanded, the public transport is handled by a chaotic system of privately owned and operated, often rundown busses, micros, and combis with drivers who seem to have suicidal tendencies.